 For Wage And Hour Claims, Contact An Employment Lawyer in Los Angeles ASAP

-Such government rules include various minimum sums you must be charged for overtime pay, weekend pay, and holiday pay.
-There are some general principles that apply to wage and hour legislation that you should be aware of if you want to make sure you're getting a decent wage.
-Contact an Los Angeles Employment Lawyer if you or someone you know is working under circumstances that do not meet the state's minimum wage requirements.
+Such government rules include various minimum sums you must be charged for overtime, weekend, and holiday pay.
+Some general principles apply to wage and hour legislation that you should be aware of if you want to ensure you're getting a decent wage.
+Contact a Los Angeles Employment Lawyer if you or someone you know is working under circumstances that do not meet the state's minimum wage requirements.
 You are entitled to the compensation you have received.

 There are rules in place to protect the minimum wage you are entitled to.
 These same laws specify the types of workers who are eligible for overtime pay if they require long hours.
-Not all employers follow these rules, some mistakenly, and if this is not fixed, civil money fines will be imposed.
+Not all employers follow these rules, some mistakenly, and civil monetary fines will be imposed if this is not fixed.

 The following are examples of wage breaches committed by employers: